Skip to main content

 Learning TypeScript's Chapter 13: Configuration Options also goes over many of the important configuration options provided by TypeScript.
 Consider reading that chapter for an overview of how many of them fit together.

 Got your own TypeScript questions?
-Tweet @LearningTSbook and the answer might become an article too!
+Tweet @LearningTSBook and the answer might become an article too!